Choosing your next step after GCSEs

 With GCSE results day just around the corner, it's time to celebrate your accomplishments and hard work.

 Once you've received your results, you can begin to plan your next step - but what are your options?
-Should you choose sixth form or college?
+Should you choose A Levels or Vocational Courses?
 We've outlined several of the options available to you below.

 A Levels allow you to keep your options open.
-They are valued by universities and employers, and you can even choose to follow up your A Level qualifications with an apprenticeship.
+They are valued by universities and employers, and you can even choose to follow up your A Level qualifications with an advanced or degree apprenticeship.

 City College Norwich is the largest provider of A Levels in Norfolk.
 We offer over 20 A Level courses in a wide range of subjects.
 If you choose to study A Levels, you will be taught by experienced A Level subject specialist teachers, have access to fantastic facilities and the opportunity to follow your passion and interests outside of the classroom.